Brecert/language-concepts/languages/method_madness.md

 You may be wondering about the ." or .}
 It's the same as an `end` in ruby, but again, it's a method, and because it's a method, it can be redefined and renamed.

-The source of a really basic string might look like this.
+The source of a really basic way of making strings might look like this.

 ```rb
 class Do